gmramella/CatViz/CONTRIBUTING.md

 ### Discussion rules

-The discussion is between the owners.
+The discussion is between the maintainers.

-Currently, owners are:
-* @gmramella
-* @rodrigo-machado
+The list of maintainers can be found on the Code of Conduct.

 @gmramella is authorized to move bugs to any priority column before discussion.